NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 | Finetuning (SSL English)         |    128   |   **2.90** |   **4.76**  |
 +----------------------------------+----------+------------+-------------+

-As you can see the best way to get Esperanto ASR model is finetuning from pretraind SSL model for English language.
+As you can see, the best way to get Esperanto ASR model is finetuning from the pretraind SSL model for English.

 **************************
 Decoding.
 **************************

-At the end of training, several checkpoints (usually 5) and one the best model (not always from the latest epoch) are stored in the model folder.
+At the end of the training, several checkpoints (usually 5) and one the best model (not always from the latest epoch) are stored in the model folder.
 Checkpoint averaging (script) can help to improve the final decoding accuracy.
-In our case, this did not give an improvement on the CTC models, however, for some RNNT models, it was possible to get an improvement in the range of 0.1-0.2% WER.
-To make averiging use the following command:
+In our case, this did not improve the CTC models.
+However, for some RNNT models, it was possible to get an improvement in the range of 0.1-0.2% WER.
+To make averaging use the following command:

 .. code-block:: bash